jackwilliambell/SquidSpace.js/docs/modulefile-specification.md

 ## Configuration

-A 'config' object may appear as a member of any object in a Module File, including at the top level.
+A 'config' JSON object may appear as a member of any object in a Module File, including at the top level.
 The purpose of the config object is to set the configuration values used when processing the object they are attached to.
 The Module File processor may remove the config values when creating output as they have no runtime meaning.
 What named values a config object may contain and how they are used is dependent both on the Module File processor and the context of the config object within the Module File.

 IMPORTANT!
+Configuration values must not used directly for runtime purposes.
+They are only meant for code that processes the Module File.
+However, the Module File processor may add, remove or modify runtime values (options and data) to the processed output based on the contents of the Configuration.

+IMPORTANT!
 The Module File specification does not specify what named values a config object must or may contain.
 Please refer to the documentation for the Module File processor you will be using for more information.

 ## Options

-An 'options' object may appear as a member of any object in a Module File, including at the top level.
+An 'options' JSON object may appear as a member of any object in a Module File, including at the top level.
 The purpose of the options object is to set the optional values used at runtime by the object they are attached to and within it's context, although how those values are represented in the output is dependent on Module File processing.
 What named values an options object may contain and how they are used is dependent both on the Module File processor and the context of the options object within the Module File.

 IMPORTANT!
 The Module File specification does not specify what named values an options object must or may contain.
 Please refer to the documentation for the Module File processor you will be using for more information.